Center-for-Grading-Reform/Center-for-Grading-Reform.github.io/pages/grading-conference/submission-information-draft.md

 1. Does the abstract identify recommendations for others or for future iterations?

 For __Research__ submissions:
-1. Does the abstract describe the research type (quantitative, qualitative, literature review, or theoretical explanation)?
+1. Does the abstract describe the research type (quantitative, qualitative, literature review, or theoretical exploration)?
 1. Is the motivation and/or background described?
 1. Are the research goals or questions listed?
 1. Are the methods or theoretical basis for theory papers described?